23ewrdtf/Captive-Portal/README.md

 Automatically set the location as new RPI hardware requires that before enabling wifi

+Add a time limit for each client.
+Disconnect client after 10minutes.

 Disable ssh access on wifi interface

 Change the default Website